Karl Säre

-Karl Säre (Карл Сяре; July 2, 1903 – March 14, 1945) was a Soviet and Estonian communist politician.
+Karl Säre (July 2, 1903 – March 14, 1945) was a Soviet and Estonian communist politician.
 He was the first First Secretary of the Central Committee of the Estonian Communist Party.

 During World War II, Säre was arrested by Nazi Germany and taken to Sachsenhausen concentration camp, where he died in 1945.
 The Soviet government avoided the mention of Säre's name in any public sources, as he was suspected of treason by disclosing to Nazi Germany information about the Stalinist officials and pro-Soviet agents who had remained in German-occupied Estonia during the war.

 Biography

 Born in to the family of brewery worker, Säre joined the communist movement at a young age and became a member of the Union of Communist Youth of Estonia in 1917.

 In 1921, he left Estonia for Soviet Russia and began his studies at a rabfak and later on the Communist University of the National Minorities of the West.

 Säre became a member of the OGPU and later NKVD apparatus and was sent to work in the Soviet embassy in China.
 He was later sent to conduct underground activities in Estonia and participated in the restoration of the party.
 He became a member of the Communist Party of Estonia in 1927 and also became formally secretary of the then underground party's youth branch.

 He was sent back to Moscow and continued his studies at the International Lenin School and later on was sent to conduct illegal activities in countries like Britain, United States, Denmark and Sweden as a Comintern agent.

 In 1938, Säre returned to Estonia and remained there clandestinely.
 After the Soviet invasion and occupation of Estonia in June 1940, he was actively involved in the newly installed Stalinist puppet government.
 A few weeks after the annexation of Estonia into the USSR, Säre became member of the Bureau of the Central Committee of the Communist Party of Estonia on 12 September 1940 and was elected its first secretary, thus formally becoming the leader of the Estonian branch of the Communist Party of the USSR.